bschleicher/spectra/README.rst

     $ find /media/michi/523E69793E69574F/gamma/star_new -type f -size +4096c -iname star.root | sort > star_files.txt
     $ sed -i 's_/_ _8' star_files.txt

-in case you need to undo the exchange of / with a blank space, you can do, where g stands for global, what changes all occurences.
+in case you need to undo the exchange of / with a blank space, use the following command, in which g stands for global, what changes all occurences.

 .. code::

-    $ sed -i 's__/_g' star_files.txt
+    $ sed -i 's_ _/_g' star_files.txt

 1.1 Store info of 20000 ceres files in 8 hdf files, for significant speedup.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~